smithk726/visual-resume/README.md

 //notes in class
-scale down a little, play with the sizes clarity of the visualization
+scale down a little, play with the sizes

+clarity of the visualization

-remove the cell phone number (business phone number would be fine) make it harder to scan the email
+remove the cell phone number (business phone number would be fine)

+make it harder to scan the email; make the @ sign an image or write it out